rancher/rancher.github.io/os/configuration/storage/index.md

 $ sudo system-docker start docker
 ```

-After customizing the Docker daemon paramaeters and restarting the user Docker service, ZFS should work for Docker.
+After customizing the Docker daemon parameters and restarting the user Docker service, ZFS should work for Docker.

 ```bash
 $ docker info